AWS S3 Legacy

 }

-Each entry in the list tables can be used to automate the loading of the data using either a lambda function or similar, iterating over it and performing a load operation on the folder value.
+Each entry in the tables list can be used to automate the loading of the data using either an AWS Lambda function or similar, by iterating over it and performing a load operation on the folder value.

 Schedule

-A full dump of each data platform table will be created after each successful datamodeling run, which is scheduled differently for paid and free accounts:
+A full dump of each data platform table is created after each successful Data Modelling run.

 How did we do?